 2. Customizer for WooCommerce

-Customizer for WooCommerce is a plugin that simplifies text and label customization in WooCommerce without requiring PHP or template modifications.
-WooCommerce includes built-in filters for changing button text, labels, and other elements, but using them traditionally means writing custom code.
+Customizer for WooCommerce is a plugin that simplifies text and label editing across your store without requiring PHP or template modifications.
+WooCommerce has built-in filters for changing button text, labels, and other elements, but using them traditionally means writing custom code.
+This plugin replaces that process with a straightforward settings page.

 3. Elementor

 Elementor is a WordPress page builder that replaces the default editor with a fully visual, drag-and-drop interface.
-Unlike traditional theme customization, which often requires working with PHP, CSS, or shortcodes, Elementor allows you to design pages in real time without writing any code.
+It integrates with almost any WordPress theme, allowing you to design pages in real time without writing PHP, CSS, or shortcodes.

 4. Divi